 - Outsourcing Product Development

 If you need to scale your product development team, the best option would be outsourcing.
 This option will save you money as you don’t have to go through a rigorous recruitment process.
 More importantly, outsourcing gives you access to a large talent pool which in turn leads to better performance in the product development cycle.

-Outsourcing is the most effective solution when scaling your software development team because you get a new perspective on your business.
+Outsourcing is the most effective solution when scaling your offshore software development services team because you get a new perspective on your business.
 The new ideas injected by the outsourced talent boosts your company’s RoI going forward.
 There’s less disruption in the development cycle in outsourced product development (OPD) and you retain control of every aspect of the software under development.

 There’s also a notable reduction of time-to-market, which gives you a competitive edge in your niche.
 While an outsourced team focuses on specific product development, your in-house team has a bigger role in boosting your business performance through customer support.
 Your team has more time to focus on the core business including branding and marketing.